scalar0/auto-cli/README.md

 ### _Arguments_

 The arguments array stores in a json array the alias, description, the type of the argument and the parent of each argument of the interface.
 The alias is the argument to call on the CLI in order to invoke the argument.
 The description is the text displayed in the help menu of the CLI application.
 The type is the type of the argument (e.g. : string, int, bool, etc.).
 The parent is the parent of the argument (e.g. : the command).
+The defaultvalue property is used to set the value of the argument if no value is provided.

 <details>
 <summary><b><u>